farhansCode/BayesianChangePointInference/README.md

 ## Requirements

 This project was developed using [RStan](https://mc-stan.org/users/interfaces/rstan), the R interface to the Stan probabilistic programming language.
+Python was used to generate the synthetic datasets.

 ### R Environment